daniel-lundin/spring-array/README.md

 # spring-array

 Micro library for tweening arrays(or array of arrays).
-Built in spring easing.
+Built-in spring easing.
 Useful for animation svg paths.

 ## Usage